 If you are also one of them, relax!!!
 DO NOT WORRY, here is an effort to clear your all doubts and help you in all the possible way.
 Let’s decode it one by one…

 Taxability in India depends on the Tax Status of assesses and whether your tax status is of NRI or not?
-Can be determined by this parameter:
+Can be determined as per Section 6, the criteria are as under:

 A. For an NRI, only Income Earned in India or Accrued in India is Taxable in India, rest of the Income is exempted in India.
 It means Income Earned outside India by an NRI is not taxable in India.